Exhibition:

 Strategic Consultant

-As a policy maker, Phoebe has led system reform projects that have made lasting impacts for First Nations communities.
+Phoebe Marson Gulpilil is a strategic consultant and founder of Djarrka, a First Nations consultancy, who has led system reform projects that have made lasting impacts for First Nations communities.
 Through her experience across First Nations organisations, corporate and government, she bridges two worlds — the old and the new.
 Her work has found that achieving this balance is often more attainable than it seems.

 Damian Walshe-Howling